Appearance

 Tier 2 — VERA + Operating Partner

 Everything in Tier 1, plus monthly operating sessions grounded in your actual VERA data.
-We read the numbers together, apply the operating frameworks the product was built around — labour efficiency, the two-call system, command by intent, talent siphon — and decide what to change next month.
+We read the numbers together, apply the operating frameworks the product was built around — labour efficiency, The Bookend, command by intent, talent siphon — and decide what to change next month.

 This is the part no other time tracking tool can offer, because no other time tracking tool was built by someone who has run professional services businesses for twenty years.